When you are at the golf course or hanging out with your golf buddies you may hear them talk about a Heavenwood.

 Is A Heavenwood Easy To Hit?

-It is easy to hit a heavenwood compared to long irons and lower lofted fairway woods.
+When it comes to how to hit a Heavenwood, it’s generally easier compared to long irons and lower lofted fairway woods due to its unique design.
 The loft makes it easy to scoop it up off the ground and have a desirable shot into the fairway or green.

 Heavenwoods can be used in a plethora of ways.